MicrosoftDocs/bot-docs/articles/bot-service-overview.md

 - Test your bot locally with the [Bot Framework Emulator](bot-service-debug-emulator.md).
 The Bot Framework Emulator is a stand-alone app that not only provides a chat interface but also debugging and interrogation tools to help understand how and why your bot does what it does.
 The Emulator can be run locally alongside your in-development bot application.

 - Test your bot on the [web](bot-service-manage-test-webchat.md).
 Once configured through the Azure portal your bot can also be reached through a web chat interface.
-The web chat interface is a great way to grant access to your bot to testers and other people who do not have direct access to the bot's running code.
+The web chat interface is a great way to grant access to your bot to testers and other people who don't have direct access to the bot's running code.

 - [Unit Test](/azure/bot-service/unit-test-bots) your bot with the current Bot Framework SDK.